apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Trump appeals Maine secretary of state's decision barring him from primary ballot**
+**Sen. Bob Menendez accused of aiding Qatar in exchange for bribes**

-You can read more about it [here](https://www.cbsnews.com/news/trump-maine-appeal-secretary-of-state-2024-ballot/).
+You can read more about it [here](https://www.washingtonpost.com/national-security/2024/01/02/menendez-qatar-bribery-indictment/).

 ## Requirements
 - Python 3.8